 Lung cancer is a cancer starts in the lungs.
 To understand lung cancer, it helps to know something about the lungs and how they work.

 The lungs are 2 sponge-like organs found in the chest.
-The right lung has 3 sections, called lobes.
-The left lung has 2 lobes.
+Each lung is divided into sections called lobes.
+The right lung has 3 lobes, while the left lung has 2 lobes.
 The left lung is smaller because the heart takes up more room on that side of the body.

 When you breathe in, air enters through your mouth and nose and goes into your lungs through the windpipe (trachea).
-The trachea divides into tubes called the bronchi, which enter the lungs and divide into smaller branches called the bronchioles.
+The trachea divides into tubes called the bronchi, which enter the lungs and divide into smaller bronchi.
+These divide into even smaller branches called the bronchioles.
 At the end of the bronchioles are tiny air sacs known as alveoli.